JoshJarabek7/anchoring/README.md

 1. Verify your OPENAI_API_KEY in .env is valid and has sufficient credits
 2. Check internet access to connect to OpenAI's API
+3. Look for any rate limit messages in the error logs

+### Python Version Issues

+If you encounter Python version compatibility issues:

+1. Check your Python version: `python --version`
+2. Ensure it matches the range required (3.10-3.12) - Python 3.13 is not supported
+3. Consider using a tool like pyenv to install a compatible Python version
+4. uv should automatically search for installed versions within the accepted range, and if not, install them for you.

+### MCP Not Found in Claude

+If Claude can't see your MCP:

+1. Make sure the docker-compose container is running.
+2. Verify it was properly registered with `mcp install` command from above.
+3. Check the MCP list in Claude Desktop's developer settings
+4. Quit the Claude Desktop app and reopen.
+There's no refresh or reload button for MCP servers in the app and restarting it is required.

 ### Tauri Development Issues